bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Overview

-In this module, students will learn the foundations of JavaScript, one of the three core technologies of web development.
+In this module, students learn the foundations of JavaScript, one of the three core technologies of web development.
 While HTML is used for the content of a website and CSS is used for styling, JavaScript handles the computational logic.
-This module teaches students logical problem-solving skills, and it also introduces them to loops, conditionals, functions, and built-in JavaScript Objects.
-These skills are needed not only for a solid understanding of JavaScript but other programming languages as well.
+This module gives students a lot of practice with logical problem-solving, and it also introduces them to loops, conditionals, functions, and built-in JavaScript objects.
+These skills lend themselves to a solid understanding of JavaScript, and to other object-oriented programming languages as well.

-In this week's virtual classes, you'll introduce **weekly algorithms** which students will complete to prepare for technical interviews.
+In this week's virtual classes, you'll introduce **weekly algorithms**, which students will complete to help prepare for technical interviews.
 In terms of the module content, you will review conditional statements, iteration, functions, scope, objects, and the `this` keyword.

 The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content: